 Documentation is another internal control that can help reduce fraud.
 Consider the example above; if sales receipts and preparation of the bank deposit are documented in the books, the business owner can look at the documentation daily or weekly to verify that the receipts were deposited into the bank.
 In addition, make sure all checks, purchase orders and invoices are numbered consecutively.
 Use “for deposit only” stamps on all incoming checks, require two signatures on checks above a specified dollar amount and avoid using a signature stamp.
 Also, be alert to new vendors as billing-scheme embezzlers setup and make payments to fictitious vendors, usually mailed to a P.O.
 Box.

 Internal control programs should be monitored and revised on a consistent basis to ensure they are effective and current with technological and other advances.
-If you do not have an internal control process or fraud prevention program in place, then you should hire a professional with experience in this area.
+If you do not have an internal control process or employee fraud prevention program in place, then you should hire a professional with experience in this area.
 An expert will analyze the company’s policies and procedures, recommend appropriate programs and assist with implementation.

 4. Monitor Vacation Balances

 You might be impressed by the employees who haven’t missed a day of work in years.
 While these may sound like loyal employees, it could be a sign that these employees have something to hide and are worried that someone will detect their fraud if they were out of the office for some time.
 It is also a good idea to rotate employees to various jobs within a company.
 This may also reveal fraudulent activity as it allows a second employee to review the activities of the first.

 5. Hire Trustworthy Experts